-There was no question that unless something would happen to turn her situation around, Brenda’s chances of a long, healthy life would be greatly diminished.
+There was no question that unless something would happen to turn her situation around, Aviva’s chances of a long, healthy life would be greatly diminished.
 Those close to her were encouraging weight loss surgery, but she had other ideas.
 Where do we start and what do we do?

 It may come as a surprise to you but the single most discriminated group of people in the United States today are the obese.
 Research has demonstrated substantial impact on personal relationships, educational and professional achievement and even the way health care is delivered.
 Weight bias is actually a reason that obese individuals don’t seek help for weight loss.
 Telling someone obese to lose weight actually has the opposite effect.